ljpatrick/marxpaint/magic/docs/en/README.txt

        allocated for an SDL surface ("SDL_Surface *").
 (See also the "SDL_FreeSurface(3)" man page)
-     * SDL_GetRGB(): A libSDL function that, given a Uint32 pixel value (e.g., one returned from the Tux Paint's Magic tool API helper function "getpixel()"), the format of the surface the pixel was taken from, and pointers to three Uint8 variables, will place the Red, Green and Blue (RGB) values of the pixel into the three Uint8 variables.
+     * SDL_GetRGB(): A libSDL function that, given a Uint32 pixel value (e.g., one returned from the Marx Paint's Magic tool API helper function "getpixel()"), the format of the surface the pixel was taken from, and pointers to three Uint8 variables, will place the Red, Green and Blue (RGB) values of the pixel into the three Uint8 variables.